Geo and Medieval tour in the Northern Portugal – day 2

 Unfortunately, in the 60’s and 70’s the plastic industry came to Portugal which caused the decadence of the paper industry.
 They stopped making paper in this area in the beginning of 1990’s, hence the Paper Museum originated in here for investigation and educational purporses.
 They are also preparing another exhibition room to show the visitors how paper is made nowadays.

 Please remember that the Paper Museum is closed on Mondays.
-For more information (so far in Portuguese only, but English coming soon) please visit Museu do Papel website or send an email to Antonio [email protected].
+For more information (so far in Portuguese only, but English coming soon) please visit Museu do Papel website.

 After this interesting visit of the Paper Museum, we ended our day visiting the Convent, the Museum and the Castle of Santa Maria da Feira which was the real medieval part of the whole trip.